Dr. Maximilian Hanusch

 Welcome to my personal webpage

-What I love most about being an ecologist is seeing the data collected during fieldwork come to life on a screen.
-Ever since I first learned about ecological concepts in an undergraduate lecture, I have been fascinated by the idea of quantifying real-world ecosystems and understanding the processes that shape them.
+Beyond fieldwork, what I love most about being an ecologist is seeing the data collected come to life on a screen.
+Ever since I first learned about ecological concepts in an undergraduate lecture, I have been driven by the challenge to understand how real-world ecosystems function.

-During my PhD at Salzburg University, I had the chance to study the de-novo establishment of an ecosystem in the glacier forefield of the Oedenwinkelkees.
-Funded by the FWF and working with Robert R. Junker, I explored how barren substrate transforms into an ecosystem buzzing with life.
-After completing my PhD, I gained practical experience in applied ecology and conservation at the Bavarian State Ministry for the Environment, contributing to the improvement of protected area networks.
+During my PhD at the University of Salzburg, I studied the de-novo development of ecosystems in the glacier forefield of the Oedenwinkelkees.
+Together with Robert R. Junker, I investigated how barren substrate transforms into a dynamic ecosystem buzzing with life.

 Maximilian